jplandolt/kub-virtbox-vagrant/scripts/provision/README.md

 ### Ubuntu-Specific

-While these scripts are written for Ubuntu, future work could include 'provsion_base_DISTRO.sh' for provisioning on other Linux Distros (e.g. SUSE, RHEL, CentOS)
+While these scripts are written for Ubuntu, future work could include 'provision_base_DISTRO.sh' for provisioning on other Linux Distros (e.g. SUSE, RHEL, CentOS)

 ## License